Phone-GWP-group

 Correx® is also popular in several specialist applications.

-The fact that it is easy to clean, does not shed fibres and can be sterilised (including EtO, gamma, and autoclave sterilisation) makes Correx® a popular choice for healthcare, medical and pharmaceutical applications.
+The fact that it is easy to clean, does not shed any fibres and can be sterilised (including EtO, gamma, and autoclave sterilisation) makes Correx® a popular choice for healthcare, medical, and pharmaceutical applications.

 Signage

-Correx® is weatherproof and easily printed, meaning external signage is durable and long-lasting even when exposed to the elements.
+Correx® is weatherproof and easily printable, making external signage durable and long-lasting even when exposed to the elements.

 Construction and floor protection